bigclouds/ylgphotoblog/README.md

 - config variables with python-decouple
 - optimized for Heroku deployment with gunicorn
 - production static file serving with Whitenoise
-- production media file service with Amazon S3
+- production media file serving with Amazon S3

 ### Config variables